 Election of Directors

 Directors of the Canadian Ecotoxicity Workshop (CEW) provide continuity across annual workshops, encourage future Organizing Committee chairs to undertake workshops and manage a financial reserve to provide necessary advances for venue facilities.
 Workshops are typically planned three years in advance and designed to attract representatives from all sectors actively involved in environmental research, management and policy development.

 The Canada Not-for-profit Corporations Act (NFP Act) requires that CEW members elect their Board of Directors.
 Members are encouraged to elect a Board of Directors representative of both gender and various professional sectors (i.e., public, industry, consulting, academia).

 The Board of Directors oversees the management of the activities and affairs of CEW and provides guidance to Organizing Committee co-chairs.
 The Board’s activities are primarily administrative in nature and include financial management, ensuring compliance with government filing requirements, amending as required CEW’s Standard Operating Procedure and supporting the student program by selecting graduate student advisors and managing the Playle Award selection process.
 The Board of Directors also discusses and implements strategies to build on CEW’s history and to develop future sustainability while planning for information-sharing needs of members.

 A Director is expected to commit to attending the three annual workshops following his/her election and to prepare for and actively participating in all Board of Directors meetings during that period.
 Typically, there is one face-to-face Board meeting during the week of the annual workshop and 6-8 meetings by teleconference throughout the year.

-Directors are expected to disclose any potential perceived or real conflict of interest at the beginning of each Board meeting.
+Directors are expected to disclose any potential perceived or real conflict of interest annually and as such conflicts of interest emerge.

 Directors do not receive any remuneration for their participation on the Board.

 A Director’s term is three years, although the Director may resign before the term ends.
 At the end of his/her term, the Director may seek re-election.

 Under the NFP Act, the following persons are disqualified from being a Director of CEW:

 • anyone who is less than 18 years of age;